cchudzicki-ocw-testing/18.s096-fall-2013/content/pages/case-studies.md

 ---
 content_type: page
+description: This section provides the case studies used in the course, associated files, and a link to more information on the free software environment used for some case studies.
 learning_resource_types: []
 ocw_type: CourseSection
 title: Case Studies
 uid: 2b463a8a-0a52-09f1-38e5-d6814ffaf688
+video_metadata:
+  youtube_id: null
 ---

 Some of the case studies use R, a free software environment for statistical computing and graphics.
 It compiles and runs on a wide variety of UNIX platforms, Windows and MacOS.
 For more information and to download the software, visit The [R Project for Statistical Computing site](http://www.r-project.org/).